Hope of Israel Ministries (Church of YEHOVAH):

-The British-Israelites, represented by The Covenant Publishing Company in London and Destiny Publishers in Massachusetts, have long claimed that Queen Elizabeth II. is descended from King David of Israel and sits on his throne today.
+The British-Israelites, represented by The Covenant Publishing Company in London and Destiny Publishers in Massachusetts, have long claimed that Queen Elizabeth II (and now King Charles III) is descended from King David of Israel and sits on his throne today.
 Herbert W. Armstrong -- founder of the Worldwide Church of God -- picked up on this idea in the 1920s and made it one of the principal doctrines in the Church's theology.
 Now dropped by the Worldwide Church of God, the idea remains alive in the Church of God International and the so-called Philadelphia Church of God.

 BUT IS IT TRUE?
 The truth may be even more remarkable than we realize!!
-Is Queen Elizabeth descended from David "the man after YEHOVAH God's own heart"?
+Is King Charles descended from David "the man after YEHOVAH God's own heart"?
 What are the REAL facts of Irish history?

 The Davidic Covenant